secondparty/dipper/README.md

   two: second
 ```

-### Combinations of the Above
+### Combinations of These

-You can, of course, mix and match the above values into complex structures and Dipper should handle them just fine.
+In addition to each of these elements individually, you can also combine and nest them as you'd expect to create more complex structures.

+## What it Makes

+Below is a complete list of the PHP that Dipper will build fromhe YAML passed to it.

+- strings
+- integers
+- floats (including any float constants)
+- booleans
+- null values
+- empty strings
+- sequential arrays (into lists)
+- associative arrays (into maps)
+- objects (if they've implemented `__toString`)

 ## Notes

-- Both SPYC and Symfony will use the `syck` YAML parsing library if it's installed and enabled on your server.
-In those instances, YAML parsing will be much, much faster and probably won't be a bottleneck anymore.
+- Like SPYC and Symfony's code, Dipper also supports the `syck` YAML parsing extension for PHP if it's installed and enabled on your server.
+This moves YAML parsing down to the system level, resulting in parsing that is much, much faster than what straight PHP code itself can deliver.
-- Dipper is a one-way operation, where as SPYC and Symfony will also convert raw PHP data back into YAML.
-These libraries both do a great job of this, and we saw no need to reinvent the wheel here.
-(For now.)

-## License

-We're releasing Dipper under the [BSD 3-Clause license](http://opensource.org/licenses/BSD-3-Clause) in the hopes that perhaps it could help other projects out there that parse a subset of YAML like we do.
+- In addition to YAML, we also really like Markdown.
+To better support Markdown, literal scalars will not right-trim each line for extra whitespace, allowing you to define Markdown-style new lines by ending a line with two spaces.